Sam-Cowman/Employee-Payroll-Tracker-/README.md

 ## Description

 This was created for businesses looking to track their employees pay.
 It keeps a log for the business and loads all names and salarys after that information had been entered.
+For the developer, this website shows the average employee salary in the console.

 Code Highlights: